-College or trade school can seem overwhelming, from picking where you want to go to what you want to study—and then trying to do everything well.
-Nonetheless, you want to find a way to kick your education’s butt and still enjoy the next few months to years of your life.
 Keep in mind, going to college is very different than doing well in college.
 Once you get in, you have to work hard to stay there.
-Here are some tips and advice that will help you be a successful college or trade school student.
+Here are some tips that will help you be a successful college or trade school student.

-College and trade school aren’t always easy, and they are both big transitions from high school.
-There are certain traits lending to college success that people are born with.
-Others can be learned.
-Actually, with practice and determination (which is one of the characteristics), all the traits of a successful student can be yours!
+Trade school isn't always easy, and it can be a big transition from high school.
+But with practice and determination (which is one of the characteristics), all the traits of a successful student can be yours!

 - Hardworking: Some classes may come easy to you, others not as much.
 But if you are motivated and know what it takes to get the job done, then you already have one major key to educational success.

 - Engaged: You’re present in all things to do with your education, from classes to clubs and beyond.
 You learn from mistakes, which you aren’t afraid to make.
-Raising your hand in class is a knee-jerk reaction when you have a question or concern.
+Raising your hand in class comes naturally to you when you have a question or concern.
 You’re there, and you’re prepared to learn everything you possibly can.

 - Goal-oriented: Despite all the fun you can have in college, you’re there for one main reason.
-It’s your goals that drive you forward, steering you toward the path of a prosperous college experience.
+Your goals drive you forward, steering you toward the path of a prosperous college experience.

-- Persistent: You fully understand that the going will get tough, but that only drives you harder.
+- Persistent: You fully understand that the going will get tough at times, but that only drives you forward.
 School takes extra effort, and you’re not afraid to roll up your sleeves and get down and dirty with your work.

-Two to three hours of studying per semester hour can add up to a full time job.
+The hours you spend studying per semester can quickly add up to a full time job.
 If you have 15 hours worth of classes, then that means you can expect to put in 30-45 hours of hitting the books.
-There’s little time left in the week to do anything else, just school and study.
-Factor in a part to full time job, and hopefully, you’ll be left a moment for a tiny bit of a social life.
-It seems all too much for one human being.
-Truly, it’s not; you’ll be fine if you take a look at the following tips.
+There’s little time left in the week to do anything else.

 Keep these three major distractions to a minimum:

 - Social media: We all know that social media can become a black hole.
 Once you start, it’s hard to pull yourself away.
-Stay off Facebook, Pinterest, Instagram, or whatever platform is your poison until all your work is complete.
+Do your best to stay off Facebook, Twitter, Instagram, or whatever platform is your poison, until all your work is complete.

 - Video games: Video games are addicting, and once you get engrossed in them, time flies quickly.
-Before you know it, your classes have been skipped, exams unstudied for, and homework neglected.
+Before you know it, your exams can go unstudied for, and your homework, neglected.
 Delegate video game time to weekends or evenings when you have the time to spare.
 Or, reward yourself with a video game binge after a particularly arduous study session.

 Use your time WISELY.
 You’re going to have a lot of work.
 Prioritize everything in order of importance, and tackle it in that way.
-School stuff should come first, and everything else has its own order of priority.
+School should usually come first, and everything else can follow.

 - Talk to your teachers.
 It’s a good idea to get to know them, and the TAs.
 Participate in class discussions.
 Talk to your instructor before or after class, depending on when his or her office hours are.
-Forging a relationship with your professors can help you when you need their help the most.
+Forging a relationship with your professors can help you when you need their help.

 - Inspect your syllabus on the first day of class, and plan accordingly.
 Chances are, your instructor laid everything out for you, and it’s up to you to read it and be prepared for the upcoming semester.

 - Take good class notes.
 Write down key information.
-Consider recording every lecture and transcribing it later.
-That process can also reinforce what you learned, making it easier to study it later.
+Consider recording your lectures and taking notes later.
+That process can also reinforce what you learned, making it easier to study later.

 - Don’t cram for exams.
 Seriously.
-You’re going to be learning a lot, and maybe at a quicker pace than you ever did before.
+You’re going to be learning a lot, and maybe at a quicker pace than you'd expect.
 Study as you go; never wait until the last minute.
-By studying a little bit every day, you have a better chance of retaining the information.
+Also, by studying a little bit every day, you have a better chance of retaining the information.